Robust adaptive variable selection in ultra-high dimensional linear regression models: The proposed estimation procedure based on the density power divergence loss and the adaptive LASSO penalty

 \section{The proposed estimation procedure based on the density power divergence loss and the adaptive LASSO penalty}

-The DPD family (Basu et al. (1998, \cite{basu0})) represents a rich class of density-based divergences.
-Given two densities $g, f$, with respect to some common dominating measure, the DPD between them is defined, as a function of a nonnegative tuning parameter $\gamma $, as
+The DPD family represents a rich class of density-based divergences.
+Given two densities $g$ and $f$ with respect to some common dominating measure, the DPD between them is defined, as a function of a nonnegative tuning parameter $\gamma $, as